 Susana Balbo was not only the first woman to graduate from Buenos Aires’s enology school in the early 1980s, but was also among the first Argentinian women to find a real winemaking job.
 “The first and most important challenge was to get a job,” says Balbo.
 “Back then, women worked in the laboratory, and I wanted to work in the cellar defining the wines that were going to reach the consumer.
 So the biggest challenge was getting my boss to trust that I could handle the male staff in the cellar.”
 Now, Balbo owns the highly celebrated winery Dominio del Plata, just south of Mendoza, and just a few months ago she resigned from her position as a congresswoman in Argentina’s legislature in order to chair the upcoming W20, the women’s counterpart to the G20 conference in Buenos Aires this November.

 Things have certainly changed since Balbo’s early days—today, just as many women graduate Argentina’s enology programs as men.
-Balbo says that employers are increasingly sensitive to the value that women bring to winemaking: “In my opinion it is because our genetic makeup is developed for caring: for details, for children, for family, for food.
-So we have natural abilities in the aspect of tasting…which come from years of evolution, where the woman had to identify by aromas and flavors the products that were poisonous and could affect the care of her children…in addition, the ability to do several things simultaneously is a huge advantage in making high quality wines.”
+Balbo says that employers are increasingly sensitive to the value that women bring to winemaking: “In my opinion, it is because our genetic makeup is developed for caring: for details, for children, for family, for food.
+So we have natural abilities in the aspect of tasting…which come from years of evolution, where the woman had to identify by aromas and flavours the products that were poisonous and could affect the care of her children…in addition, the ability to do several things simultaneously is a huge advantage in making high-quality wines.”

 The Uco Valley south of Mendoza began to gain international prominence when French winemaking legend Michel Rolland gathered a group of mostly European investors to create Clos de los Siete (“Group of the Seven”), a winemaking mini-conglomerate which is a must-visit for visitors to the area.
 His own operation in the group, Bodega Rolland, is today entrusted to Magdalena Rodriguez Maisano, the Chief Winemaker who also oversees the administration of the winery.
 While Monsieur Rolland is back home in France, Maisano is the boss—and with her winemaking and management prowess, Bodega Rolland has become one of the most critically acclaimed high-end wineries in the region.